What You'll Learn

 You’ve made the decision to get your child help, and chosen a psychiatrist, a psychologist or some other mental health professional.
 Next up on your to-do list is figuring out what you can expect of the therapist and what’s expected of you.
 Here we will walk you through how to form a solid working relationship, set appropriate expectations and understand your role in helping your child make progress.
 And we’ll give you pointers on how to work through obstacles to good care.

-“The best relationships start with transparency,” says Dr. Wendy Moyal, a child and adolescent psychiatrist at the Child Mind Institute.
+“The best relationships start with transparency,” says Wendy Nash, MD, a child and adolescent psychiatrist.
 She suggests coming to your first meeting prepared to talk not only about your child’s issues but also about his background, what he was like before you became concerned, key stressors or events that may have triggered a change, and what your priorities are for treatment.

 Another good move is to iron out logistics up front.
 Misunderstandings can be avoided if you have clarity on matters like what you will (or won’t) be billed for, how quickly the therapist will return calls, and the kinds of incidents that merit a heads-up call before an appointment.